 cowgirl cookies

-Sugar and spice and everything nice makes these cookies the perfect treat.
+Sugar and spice and everything nice make these cookies the perfect treat.
 They remind you of the traditional "Cowboy Cookie" only with a flavorful twist.
 Want to make your family whoop and holler and beg for more?
-No bull about it these are a delicious and filling cookies!
+No bull about it, these are delicious and filling cookies!
 My family loves to have these as a snack!
-Welcome your family home with a glass a milk and plate of these after the next trail ride or after dinner pop a dozen in the oven and fill the house with a delightful aroma.
+Welcome your family home with a glass of milk and a plate of these after the next trail ride or after dinner pop a dozen in the oven and fill the house with a delightful aroma.
 But grab one quick because these precious jewels tend to wander off.

 Blue Ribbon Recipe